zmkfirmware/zmk/docs/docs/features/backlight.md

 This part will vary based on your MCU as different MCUs have a different number of modules, channels and configuration options.

-Then you can simply add each of your LED to the backlight node in the same manner as for one LED, using the channel number definitions in the pinctrl node:
+Add each of your LEDs to the backlight node in the same manner as for one LED, using the channel number definitions in the pinctrl node:

 ```dts
 backlight: pwmleds {